 Performance Criteria.
 Vesting of awards granted under the 2011 Plan may be subject to the satisfaction of one or more performance goals the Committee establishes.
 The performance goals may vary from participant to participant, group to group and period to period.
 Performance goals may be weighted for different factors and measures.
-For awards intended to constitute "performance-based compensation" (within the meaning of Section 162(m) of the Internal Revenue Code), the performance goals applicable to the payment or vesting of an award will be one of the following: book value; cash flow; earnings; earnings before or after any of, or any combination of, interest, taxes, depreciation, and amortization (EBITDA) with such adjustments in calculation as the Committee determines; economic value added (net operating profit after tax minus the sum of capital multiplied by the cost of capital); expenses/costs; gross or operating margins with such adjustments in calculation as the Committee determines; profit; profitability ratios; share price; total shareholder return; transactions relating to acquisitions or divestitures; or working capital.
+For awards intended to constitute "performance-based compensation" (within the meaning of Section 162(m) of the Internal Revenue Code), the performance goals applicable to the payment or vesting of an award will be one of the following: book value; cash flow; earnings; earnings before or after any of, or any combination of, interest, taxes, depreciation, and amortization (EBITDA) with such adjustments in calculation as the Committee determines; economic value added (net operating profit after tax minus the sum of capital multiplied by the cost of capital); expenses/costs; gross or operating margins with such adjustments in calculation as the Committee determines; gross or net revenues; market share; net income; operating income/profit; pre-tax income; profit; profitability ratios; share price; total shareholder return; transactions relating to acquisitions or divestitures; or working capital.
 The Committee will certify the degree of attainment of performance goals after the end of the relevant performance period.